matthigger/gradescope_mean/doc/config.md

         student0@northeastern.edu: hw1
         student1@northeastern.edu: hw1, hw2, hw3

 Waives assignments for individual students.
 For these students, the final grade is computed as if this work was never assigned.
+Should the student submit the assignment late, any late penalties are also waived.
 By [default](../gradescope_mean/config.yaml) no assignments are waived.

+# waive_late

+    waive_late:
+        student0@northeastern.edu: hw1
+        student1@northeastern.edu: hw1, hw2, hw3

+Waives any late penalties for the assignments per individual students.
+This takes place before any excused late days are used.
+By [default](../gradescope_mean/config.yaml) no late penalties are waived assignments are waived.

 # Grade Thresh